 Signing in to Windows 10 using a Microsoft account allows you quickly access all Microsoft services from OneDrive to Skype to Outlook.com.
 Additionally, using the same Microsoft account across all your devices, you can sync Windows, Office settings and other data across your devices.
-And more importantly, you need a Microsoft account to download and install apps from the official Windows Store.
+And more importantly, you need a Microsoft account to buy apps from the official Windows Store.

 There are many users who have installed and using Windows 10 without a Microsoft account.
 That is, there are thousands of users running Windows 10 with a local user account, but want to install apps from the Store without switching their local account to Microsoft account.

-As you likely have observed by now, the Store app in Windows 10 allows you browse the Store without a Microsoft account.
-However, to install an app, both free and paid, you need to sign in with a Microsoft account.
+As you likely have observed by now, the Store app in Windows 10 allows you to browse and install free apps without asking you to sign in with a Microsoft account.
+However, to buy an app or game, you need to sign in with a Microsoft account.

-Although there is no workaround out there to install apps without using a Microsoft ID, the problem is that when you sign in to the Store app using a Microsoft ID, Windows 10 automatically converts your local user account in to Microsoft account.
+App stores across all operating systems require users to sign in to the Store and it’s standard practice.
+The problem with Windows 10 is that when you sign in to the Store app using a Microsoft account (applies to users signing in to Windows 10 with a local user account), Windows 10 automatically migrates your local user account in to a Microsoft account.

-That is, with default settings, when you sign in to the Store app using a Microsoft ID, your local account is automatically upgraded to the Microsoft account.
+That is, with default settings, when you sign in to the Store app using a Microsoft account, your local account is automatically upgraded to the Microsoft account!

-If you would like to install apps from the Store using a Microsoft ID but don’t want to switch your local account to Microsoft account, here is how you can use a Microsoft ID to sign in to Windows Store without switching your Windows 10’s local account to Microsoft account.
+If you would like to buy apps from the Store using a Microsoft account but don’t want to switch your local account to Microsoft account, here is how you can use a Microsoft account to sign in to Windows Store without switching your Windows 10’s local account to Microsoft account.